2013–14 I-League

 The 2013–14 I-League (known as the Airtel I-League for sponsorship reasons) was the seventh season of the I-League, the top-tier Indian professional league for football clubs, since its establishment in 2007.
 The season began on 21 September 2013, and ended on 28 April 2014.

 Churchill Brothers were the defending champions, having won their second I-League title in the previous season.

-On 21 April 2014, Bengaluru FC were crowned champions with one game remaining, winning their first ever I-League title by defeating Dempo 2–4 at Fatorda Stadium.
+On 21 April 2014, Bengaluru were crowned champions with one game remaining, winning their first ever I-League title by defeating Dempo 2–4 at Fatorda Stadium.
 Bengaluru FC also created history by becoming the first team ever to win the I-League title in its debut season.
 On 28 April 2014, Mohammedan were relegated from the I-League when Churchill Brothers defeated Salgaocar 2–1, and hence survived relegation.
 Churchill Brothers also avoided being the first defending champions to be relegated.

 During the season, Maria Rebello became the first woman referee internationally to officiate in a country's premier league match when she officiated in Pune vs Shillong Lajong on 8 March 2014.